daizutabi/mkapi/docs/index.md

 ### Embedding Mode

 To generate the API documentation in a Markdown source, add an exclamation mark (!), followed by `mkapi` in brackets, and the object full name in parentheses.
 Yes, this is like adding an image.
-The object can be a function, class, or module.
+The object can be a function, class, or module, *etc*.

 ~~~markdown
 ![mkapi](<object.full.name>)